Gibeon (ancient city): In Jewish law

 In regard to the Gibeonites and the killing of seven descendants of King Saul: According to the Babylonian Talmud: "...As to the nethinim, however, let them be summoned and we shall pacify them.
 Immediately the king called the Gibeonites, and said unto them … 'What shall I do for you? and wherewith should I make atonement, that ye may bless the inheritance of the Lord'?
 And the Gibeonites said to him: 'It is no matter of silver or gold between us and Saul, or his house,' neither is it for us [to put] any man etc. … Let seven men of his sons be delivered unto us and we will hang them up unto the Lord etc.' He tried to pacify them but they would not be pacified.
 Thereupon he said to them: This nation is distinguished by three characteristics: They are merciful, bashful and benevolent.
 'Merciful', for it is written, And shew thee mercy, and have compassion upon thee, and multiply thee.
 'Bashful', for it is written, That His fear may be before you.
 'Benevolent', for it is written, That he may command his children and his household etc. Only he who cultivates these three characteristics is fit to join this nation.
 But the king took the two sons of Rizpah the daughter of Aiah, whom she bore into Saul, Armoni and Mephibosheth; and the five sons of Michal the daughter of Saul, whom she bore to Adriel the son of Barzillai the Meholathite.
 Why just these? — R. Huna replied: They were made to pass before the Holy Ark.
 He whom the Ark retained [was condemned] to death and he whom the Ark did not retain was saved alive.

 R. Hana b.
 Kattina raised an objection: But the king spared Mephibosheth, the son of Jonathan the son of Saul! — He did not allow him to pass.
 Was there favouritism then! — In fact he did let him pass and it retained him, but he invoked on his behalf divine mercy and it released him.
 But here, too, favouritism is involved!, — The fact, however, is that he invoked divine mercy that the Ark should not retain him.
-But, surely, it is written, The fathers shall not be pit to death for the children etc.! — R. Hiyya b.
+But, surely, it is written, The fathers shall not be put to death for the children etc.! — R. Hiyya b.
 Abba replied in the name of R. Johanan: It is better that a letter be rooted out of the Torah than that the Divine name shall be publicly profaned.